Wrongful conviction of Alan Hall: Recall

 Hall was paroled in November 1994 until being recalled to prison in 2012 after concerns were raised by police and his probation officer that he had been filming rugby league matches and other sporting fixtures – even though this was done with the school’s permission.
 For the next ten years, prison authorities insisted he complete an intensive child sex offender treatment programme.
 Hall objected to this, saying he didn't understand why it was necessary.
 As a result, he was refused parole numerous times.
-In 2019, Hall received diagnosis of autism spectrum disorder and expert testimony indicated that this may explain some of his behaviour.
+In 2019, Hall received a diagnosis of autism spectrum disorder and expert testimony indicated that this may explain some of his behaviour.
 The Parole Board took this into account and decided his risk of reoffending was very low and released him for a second time, on 2 March 2022.

 Conviction overturned

-Over the 19 years he spent in prison, Hall always maintained he was innocent and appealed his conviction five times.
+Over the 19 years he spent in prison, Hall maintained he was innocent and appealed his conviction five times.
 This included three requests for a pardon under the royal prerogative of mercy.
 As the years went by, a new investigative team, including Tim McKinnel (who helped free Teina Pora), helped to uncover the actions and omissions of the police that led to Hall’s conviction.
 Based on these findings, in January 2022, Hall appealed to the Supreme Court.
 His conviction was finally overturned in June 2022, three months after he had been released on parole.
-At the hearing, his lawyer, Nick Chisnall said "It is indisputable that Mr Turner’s statement was intentionally altered.
+At the hearing, his lawyer Nick Chisnall said: "It is indisputable that Mr Turner’s statement was intentionally altered.
 Evidence was tampered with to ensure it conformed with the Crown's theory of the case, that Mr Hall was the murderer.
 This was grave misconduct."